-Step 2: Run TouchCopy and connect your iPhone, iPod, or iPad.
+Step 2: Run TouchCopy and connect your iPhone, iPod, or iPad via USB cable.

 Step 3: Click on Music in TouchCopy and select the songs you wish to copy.

 Step 4: Hit "Copy to PC/Mac" and choose the folder where you wish to save your music.

 For more information and detailed steps, please see below.

 Selecting and copying your music

-TouchCopy can copy all your iPod, iPad and iPhone songs and videos stored in your device's Music library.
+TouchCopy can copy all your iPod, iPad and iPhone songs stored in your device's Music library.
 All music formats that your device is capable of playing, including MP3, AAC, WAV, WMV and MP4 are supported.
 TouchCopy does not perform any file conversion on your tracks.